-27.1 Whenever a job opening occurs, other than a temporary opening, in any existing job classification or as the result of the development or establishment of a new job classification, a notice of such opening shall be posted for fourteen (14) calendar days.
+- 27.1 Whenever a job opening occurs, other than a temporary opening, in any existing job classification or as the result of the development or establishment of a new job classification, a notice of such opening shall be posted for ten (10) calendar days.
 A copy of all job openings will be emailed to the Business Manager at the time of posting.
-Vacant budgeted positions will be filled as soon as possible but no later than one-hundred and eighty (180) days from the date the positions were vacated.

-27.2 For purposes of this agreement, a vacancy shall be defined as an opening within a classification included in the bargaining unit (Appendix A) for which funds have been appropriated.

-27.3 All employees within the bargaining unit shall be covered by a written description of his job duties in the form of employee job specifications.

-If Nassau County, or their designees, determines that the employees' job specifications need to be changed, added to, deleted, or amended, the Employer will notify the Union by providing copies of the intended changes for review.
+Vacant budgeted positions will be posted as soon as possible but no later than one-hundred and eighty (180) days from the date the position is vacated.
+Vacated positions classified in Pay Grade 201 of Appendix A, which have an active hiring list will not be posted for applications and instead will be immediately filled by the next candidate on the hiring list. - 27.2 For purposes of this agreement, a vacancy shall be defined as an opening within a classification included in the bargaining unit (Appendix A) for which funds have been appropriated. - 27.3 All employees within the bargaining unit shall be covered by a written description of his job duties in the form of employee job specifications. - If Nassau County, or their designees, determines that the employees' job specifications need to be changed, added to, deleted, or amended, the Employer will notify the Union by providing copies of the intended changes for review.
 The Union and the Employer will meet upon the request of either party to discuss the proposed changes prior to any changes being made.
 Changes, additions, deletions or amendments must bear the signature of the Business Manager prior to finalization.
-After finalization, a copy of the revised specifications shall be forwarded to the Business Manager of the Union and all Union Steward's in the department to which the job specifications apply as soon as is possible.

-27.4 Employees covered under this Agreement prior to October 1, 1999, shall not be required to possess a high school diploma or GED in order to promote or advance to positions within the bargaining unit.
+After finalization, a copy of the revised specifications shall be forwarded to the Business Manager of the Union and all Union Steward's in the department to which the job specifications apply as soon as is possible. - 27.4 Employees covered under this Agreement prior to October 1, 1999, shall not be required to possess a high school diploma or GED in order to promote or advance to positions within the bargaining unit.